aio-libs/aiohttp/docs/client_advanced.rst

     >>> resp.headers.get('content-type')
     'application/json'

-All headers converted from binary data using UTF-8 with ``surrogateescape`` option.
+All headers are converted from binary data using UTF-8 with ``surrogateescape`` option.
 That works fine on most cases but sometimes unconverted data is needed if a server uses nonstandard encoding.
 While these headers are malformed from :rfc:`7230`